 \subsection{Regular semi-simple orbits}

-We will consider several instances of the following kind: There are a field $F$, an étale quadratic extension $E/F$ and a central simple algebra (CSA) $D$ over $F$ of degree $2n$ together with an embedding $E\to D$.
+We will consider several instances of the following kind.
+Let $F$ be a field and let $E/F$ be an étale quadratic extension with Galois conjugation $σ$.
+Let $D$ be a central simple algebra (CSA) over $F$ of degree $2n$ together with an embedding $E\to D$.
 Let $C = \mr{Cent}_E(D)$ be the centralizer which is a CSA over $E$ of degree $n$.